SHARE

 1996 – Atlanta

-In a race predominantly ruled by the US Track team each time the games rolled around, Canadian Donovan bailey disrupted the status quo in 1996, setting a new world record in the process.
-Bailey originally ran the 100m distance back in 1991 part-time, but didn’t properly begin competing and taking things seriously until 1994 (while also working as a stockbroker at the time).
+In a race predominantly ruled by the US Track team each time the games rolled around, Canadian Donovan Bailey disrupted the status quo in 1996, setting a new world record in the process.
+Bailey originally ran the 100m distance back in 1991 part-time but didn’t properly begin competing and taking things seriously until 1994 (while also working as a stockbroker at the time).
 Bailey was inspired to properly return to running after he’d seen athletes he used to previously beat in races back in his college days winning at a competitive level.

 19968fe75c9772